-- 1. If sample is carbonated, de-gas according to SSD:WG:103. - 2.
-Reagent blank uses 5 mL of DI water in lieu of sample. - 3.
+- 1. Reagent blank uses 5 mL of DI water in lieu of sample. - 2.
 Prepare a titrator check sample by pipetting 10.0 mL of 0.1 N sulfuric acid into a receiving (titration) beaker and then adding sufficient DI water to bring it to the 60 mL mark on the beaker.